merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 In this figure, each radial layer represents one of the 797 genomes, each tip of the tree represents a bacterial single-copy gene, and each black bar indicates whether a given single-copy gene was present (based on HMM profile matches beyond model noise cut-off identified by Campbell et al.).

-Long story short, this display agrees with Brown et al.'s findings, and extends the number of single-copy genes CPR genomes lack.
+The good news: This display agrees with Brown et al.'s findings.
+The not-yet-good-or-bad news: it also extends the list of single-copy genes CPR genomes lack.

-The taxonomy -as identified by Brown et al.- has a pretty striking signal with respect to how certain groups of genomes lack certain bacterial single-copy genes completely: a small set of ribosmal proteins does contain enough signal for a phylogenetic analysis to organize genomes in a manner that is coherent with the rest of the genome.
+The taxonomy Brown et al. identified has a pretty striking signal with respect to how certain groups of genomes lack certain bacterial single-copy genes completely: a small set of ribosmal proteins does contain enough signal for a phylogenetic analysis to organize genomes in a manner that is coherent with the rest of the genome.
 This is a simple, but very convincing boost in confidence.
 Because if one thinks careful enough, they may realize that it may not have been the case at all.

-It also is important to remember that these single-copy genes occur in more than 90% percent of bacterial genomes, but patterns emerge from their presence across CPR genomes.
-The non-uniform presence/absence patterns of these core genes between groups of CPR genomes suggests an even richer level of diversity in this clade we had not seen before.
+I find this even more striking: these single-copy genes occur in more than 90% percent of bacterial genomes, **yet** patterns emerge from their presence/absence across CPR genomes.
+The non-uniform presence/absence patterns of these core genes between groups of CPR genomes suggests an even richer level of diversity in this clade we had not seen before...
 What we have seen so far is probably the tip of the iceberg.

+OK.
 Can this information be useful?

 ## Training a classifier to predict CPR genomes

-Clearly these genomes represent quite a large fraction of life on the planet ("comprising more than 15% of domain Bacteria", as the authors put it).
-Then people who do metagenomic binning must have been recovering them, too.
+Clearly these genomes represent quite a large fraction of the diversity of life on the planet ("*comprising more than 15% of domain Bacteria*", as the authors put it).
+Then, people who do metagenomic binning must have been recovering them, too.

-That being said, their small size and low completion scores in general do not make them "interesting" targets in the conventional sense of the word.
-It is easy to discard them as poorly identified bacterial genomes from your metagenomic binning results if you are not looking for them specifically.
-Hence, maybe they were hidden in plain sight, even for researchers who are dedicated to characterize bacterial life in their system beyond 16S surveys or annotation of short metagenomic reads.
+That being said, their small size and low completion scores in general do not make them "interesting" targets in the conventional sense of the word, making them easy to discard as poorly identified bacterial genomes from metagenomic binning results unless the researcher has not been looking for them specifically.
+Nevertheless, probably they were hidden in plain sight, even for researchers who are dedicated to characterize bacterial life in their system beyond 16S surveys or annotation of short metagenomic reads.

-On the other hand, if there *was* a way to recognize CPR genomes rapidly, maybe it would have been useful to understand the extent of their distribution among metagenomic bins, and help people to focus on the ones that look interesting.

-And that's what we will explore here.
-Using those single-copy gene patterns.
+If there *was* a way to recognize CPR genomes rapidly, maybe it would have been useful to understand the extent of their distribution among metagenomic bins, and help people to focus on the ones that look interesting.
+And this is exactly what we will explore here using those single-copy gene patterns.

-Essentially we want to say "if these single-copy genes are lacking from a genome, and others are present, it *may* be a CPR genome".
-But then things are always noisy, so you can't work with absolute presence and absence counts, then you would have to look at ratios and percentages, and eventually end up coming up with biologically irrelevant cut-offs.
-Although we microbial ecologists are pretty awesome at not losing sleep over making meaningless cutoffs as pillars of our science, one *should* avoid cut-offs whenever they can.
-A better way to make sense of these presence absence patterns to predict CPR genomes is to train a 'classifier'.
-I wrote this entire paragraph to find a way to lead you to this video: [a *very* friendly 7 minutes to understand the concept behind a classifier](https://www.youtube.com/watch?v=cKxRvEZd3Mw){:target="_blank"} from Google, in case you are not familiar with the concept, and tired of it.
+Essentially we want to say "*if these single-copy genes are lacking from a genome, and those single-copy genes are present, then it may be a CPR genome*".
+But then things are always noisy, metagenomic bins are initially incomplete and/or contaminated, so you can't work with absolute presence and absence counts.
+Then you would have to look at ratios and percentages, and eventually end up coming up with biologically irrelevant cut-offs.
+Although we microbial ecologists are pretty awesome at not losing sleep over making meaningless cutoffs as pillars of our science, we also know one *should* avoid cut-offs whenever they can.
+Aaaand a better way to make sense of these presence absence patterns to predict CPR genomes is to train a 'classifier'.
+Here I confess that I wrote this entire paragraph to find a way to lead you to this video: [a *very* friendly 7 minutes to understand the concept behind a classifier](https://www.youtube.com/watch?v=cKxRvEZd3Mw){:target="_blank"} from Google, in case you are not familiar with the concept, and tired of not being familiar with it.

 OK.
 I used the data you see in the anvi'o figure above to train a random forest classifier using [scikit learn](http://scikit-learn.org/stable/) library.
 The logic is very simple: train a classifier with the distribution of single-copy genes across known CPR genomes, and ask it whether it thinks an unknown genome may be coming from CPR or not.
 In fact, I added a [learning module](https://github.com/meren/anvio/blob/master/anvio/learning.py){:target="_blank"} in anvi'o to be able to do these kinds of things in a much rapid manner in the future, so beware!
 I also implemented two draft scripts, [anvi-script-gen-CPR-model](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-gen-CPR-model){:target="_blank"} to crete a model, and [anvi-script-predict-CPR-genomes](https://github.com/meren/anvio/blob/master/sandbox/anvi-script-predict-CPR-genomes){:target="_blank"} for prediction.

 {:.notice}
 Everything here uses anvi'o v2 branch from the [GitHub master](https://github.com/meren/anvio), which is not officially released yet, but you can install and use.

-Using these programs, and the [Brown_et_al-CPR-Campbell_et_al_BSCG.txt](https://github.com/meren/anvio/blob/master/tests/sandbox/Brown_et_al-CPR-Campbell_et_al_BSCG.txt){:target="_blank"} file, first I generated a model:
+Using these programs, and the [Brown_et_al-CPR-Campbell_et_al_BSCG.txt](https://github.com/meren/anvio/blob/master/tests/sandbox/Brown_et_al-CPR-Campbell_et_al_BSCG.txt){:target="_blank"} file, I first generated a classifier:

 {% highlight bash %}
 $ anvi-script-gen-CPR-classifier Brown_et_al-CPR-Campbell_et_al_BSCG.txt -o cpr-bscg.classifier